All Products

 Can the OSS lifecycle feature perform data tiering or deletion actions by matching file suffixes?

-Method 1: Store in a specific prefix directory
+Method 1: Store objects by using a specific prefix

 Do lifecycle rules apply to existing objects in a bucket?

-A lifecycle rule applies to all Objects, including those stored before the rule is configured and those uploaded after.
-For example, if a rule is configured on October 7 to delete Objects after 30 days, an Object uploaded on October 5 is deleted on November 6, and an Object uploaded on October 8 is deleted on November 9.
+A lifecycle rule applies to all objects, including those uploaded before the rule was configured.
+For example, if a rule configured on October 7 deletes objects after 30 days, an object uploaded on October 5 is deleted on November 6, and an object uploaded on October 8 is deleted on November 9.

 How do I modify one or more lifecycle rule configurations?

-Assume your bucket is configured with two lifecycle rules, Rule1 and Rule2, and you want to modify a configuration item in Rule1.
-Perform the following operations.
+Assume your bucket has two lifecycle rules (Rule1 and Rule2) and you want to modify Rule1:

-1. Call the GetBucketLifecycle API to retrieve all lifecycle rules currently configured for the bucket, which are Rule1 and Rule2.
+1. Call GetBucketLifecycle to retrieve all current lifecycle rules (Rule1 and Rule2).

 2. Modify the configuration item of the Rule1 lifecycle rule.